US STOCKS-No gift for Wall Street on Christmas Eve

 By Noel Randewich

-Thursday as a drop in energy stocks kept a lid on holiday cheer
+drop in energy stocks kept a lid on holiday cheer in a shortened

 Oil prices rose marginally, with U.S. crude set for gains